What Is Tooth Bonding?

 Dental bonding is among the easiest and least expensive cosmetic dental procedures.
 Unlike veneers and crowns, which are customized tooth coverings that must be manufactured in a lab, bonding usually can be done in one office visit unless several teeth are involved.
 Another advantage, compared with veneers and crowns, is that the least amount of tooth enamel is removed.
 Also, unless dental bonding is being performed to fill a cavity, anesthesia is usually not required.

 Schedule An Appointment

-Dr. Bourgeois is committed to educating each patient about their treatment options and providing an environment where they can feel relaxed and confident in the care they receive.
+Dr. Cheung is committed to educating each patient about their treatment options and providing an environment where they can feel relaxed and confident in the care they receive.
 To schedule an appointment at Sudbury Dental Arts in Sudbury, MA, call (978) 218-2580 or schedule an appointment online.